googleapis/google-cloud-node/handwritten/pubsub/samples/README.md

-  create-push <topicName> <subscriptionName>  Creates a new push subscription. delete <subscriptionName>                   Deletes a subscription. get <subscriptionName>                      Gets the metadata for a subscription. pull <subscriptionName>                     Pulls messages for a subscription. get-policy <subscriptionName>               Gets the IAM policy for a subscription. set-policy <subscriptionName>               Sets the IAM policy for a subscription. test-permissions <subscriptionName>         Tests the permissions for a subscription.
+  create-push <topicName> <subscriptionName>  Creates a new push subscription. delete <subscriptionName>                   Deletes a subscription. get <subscriptionName>                      Gets the metadata for a subscription. listen <subscriptionName>                   Listens to messages for a subscription. get-policy <subscriptionName>               Gets the IAM policy for a subscription. set-policy <subscriptionName>               Sets the IAM policy for a subscription. test-permissions <subscriptionName>         Tests the permissions for a subscription.